 1. Immediate Compensation for Survivors

-Paragraph 1 of this Agreement provided for immediate compensation to be paid to survivors for seized tenancy rights, household effects and personal valuables.
+Item 1 of this Agreement provided for immediate compensation to be paid to survivors for seized tenancy rights, household effects and personal valuables.
 This was put into practice by the National Fund from 2001 onward.

 2. Establishment of a General Settlement Fund

 The Claims Committee has now decided on all applications for compensation of asset losses.
-Approx. 215 million US Dollar have been disbursed.
+Approx. 215 million US dollars have been disbursed.
 In total around 25,000 beneficiaries (applicants, heirs and co-heirs) received a payment from the General Settlement Fund.

 3. Arbitration Panel for In Rem Restitution of Publicly-Owned Property

-Paragraph 3 stipulated the establishment of an Arbitration Panel for In Rem Restitution to examine applications for the return of immovable properties and the assets of Jewish communal organizations.
+Item 3 stipulated the establishment of an Arbitration Panel for In Rem Restitution to examine applications for the return of immovable properties and the assets of Jewish communal organizations.

 The Arbitration Panel decided on all 2,307 applications for in rem restitution received and issued 1,582 decisions on them.
-The total value of the properties recommended for restitution by the Arbitration Panel amounts to an estimated 48 million Euros.
+The total value of the properties recommended for restitution by the Arbitration Panel amounts to an estimated 48 million euros.

-4. Additional Social Benefits to Survivors*
+4. Additional Social Benefits for Survivors*

 In order to implement these agreements, the Opferfürsorgegesetz (“Victims’ Welfare Act”) and the Allgemeines Sozialversicherungsgesetz (“General Social Security Act”) were amended when the GSF Law was enacted.
 For nursing allowance, it was agreed to “allow disbursement of nursing allowance up to category 7 to victims of National Socialism living abroad as soon as possible”.
 Furthermore, it was agreed that the previously applicable cut off of six years of age at the time of forced emigration as a requirement for receiving compensation was dropped and internment in establishments similar to concentration camps, such as Sammellager (“assembly camps”) was put on equal footing with imprisonment in order to meet the requirements to claim a pension.
 Finally, the requirement that pension recipients hold Austrian citizenship no longer applies.